-As a pre-condition to investment we need to be satisfied that the business, infrastructure or project being supported by that investment will comply with all environmental and planning laws, regulations and permits in all material respects.
+As a pre-condition to executing a relevant green investment we need to be satisfied that the business, infrastructure or project that is a recipient of a relevant green investment will comply with all environmental and planning laws, regulations and permits in all material respects.
 This includes compliance with all the sustainability requirements imposed by the relevant regulations providing economic incentives for the project financial base case as presented to us, to the extent those regulations apply to the relevant project.